esacteksab/kai-vscode/README.md

 1. Click the gear button in the lower left corner.
 2. Click `Color Theme`.
-3. Select Sonokai in the list.
+3. Select esacteksab kai [atlantis|vivid] in the list.

 ## License